Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: The Proposed Diffusion-GLAT

-where $\omega_t$ is a hyper-parameter.
-Similarly, we also re-normalize $q(Y_{t-1}|Y_t, Y_0)$.
-Intuitively, the sum of the first term with $p_{t-2}$ and the second term with $Y_0$ performs the modality interpolation, and the third term with $Y_0 \odot Y_t$ preserves the modalities captured by $Y_t$ in subsequent reverse transitions.
-Thus, $Y_{t-1}$ serves as a intermediate target, with fewer modalities than $Y_0$ but more modalities than $Y_t$, for smoothing the modality learning.
+Here, $\omega_t$ is a hyper-parameter.
+Similarly, we also re-normalize $q(\bm{y}_{t-1}|\bm{y}_t, \bm{y}_0)$.
+Intuitively, the sum of the first term with $\gP_{t-2}$ and the second term with $\bm{y}_0$ performs the modality interpolation as in Eq.~\ref{eqn:q(YT|Y0)}, and adding the third term with $\bm{y}_0 \odot \bm{y}_t$ attempts to preserve the modalities captured by $\bm{y}_t$ in the denoising transitions.
+Thus, $\bm{y}_{t-1}$ serves as a intermediate target, with fewer modalities than $\bm{y}_0$ but more modalities than $\bm{y}_t$, for smoothing the modality learning.